bretkikehara/grunt-flex-handlebars/README.md

 *This plugin was designed to work with Grunt 0.4.x.
 If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4), but in case you can't please use [v0.3.3](https://github.com/gruntjs/grunt-handlebars-template/tree/grunt-0.3-stable).*

+## Why is this tool different from other handlebars compiler?

+This uses Handlebars to precompile Handlebars templates.
+O_o o_O

+Fundamentally, the grunt-contrib-handlebars was flawed because any new option would need to be added to the code.
+Not only would this continue to increase the code complexity, but it would mean that users are left to wait until a certain option was done.
+In the end, the user may need to compile their own subset just to add missing functionality.

+This tool tries to eradicate the need to continually upgrade the tool when a new option is needed by controlling the precompiled output by using Handlebar templates.
+This tool precompiles the templates, then passes on the neccessary values to a template to create the precompiled file.

 ## Handlebars task
 _Run this task with the `grunt handlebars` command._